Television Writing Summer Institute

 - Once your form is submitted, you will be directed to the Retrieve Registration page.

 Allow up to two weeks for the program instructor(s) to review your application.
 An email will be sent to you with the official decision.
-If accepted to the program, follow the steps in your acceptance email to make payment of the non-refundable deposit ($150 for domestic students, $400 for international students) and reserve your space in the program.
+If accepted to the program, follow the steps in your acceptance email to make payment of the non-refundable registration fee ($150 for UCLA and UC students, $350 for non-UC students) and reserve your space in the program.

 How to Make Registration Changes